Bridging the $\mu$Hz gap in the gravitational-wave landscape with binary resonance: SUPPLEMENTAL MATERIAL

-On observational timescales, the evolution of the DF from ``sharp'' initial conditions can be well-approximated by considering just the first two moments of the FPE;\cite{Blas:2021mpc} i.e., the mean vector $\bar{X}_i$ and covariance matrix $C_{ij}$ of the orbital elements.
+\emph{Integrating the Fokker-Planck equation.}---On observational timescales, the evolution of the DF from ``sharp'' initial conditions can be well-approximated by considering just the first two moments of the Fokker-Planck equation (FPE)~\cite{Blas:2021mpc}; i.e., the mean vector $\bar{X}_i$ and covariance matrix $C_{ij}$ of the orbital elements.
 The stochastic evolution of the mean vector due to binary resonance is typically much slower than the evolution due to deterministic effects, so it is convenient to separate the two effects by writing

 where the first term is the deterministic value, and the second term is the mean effect of the GW perturbations.
 To leading order in $\Omega_\mathrm{gw}$, the evolution equations are then given by